COMPLETE GUIDE • UPDATED JANUARY 2026

 ❌ Digital Nomad Visa (DTV): REQUIRED

 The new DTV launched in 2024 requires health insurance with minimum $50,000 USD coverage.
 Any reputable international insurer is accepted.
+See our DTV insurance guide.

 Important note: “Not legally required” doesn’t mean “not needed.”
 Thailand has no public healthcare system for foreigners.
 If you get sick or injured, you pay 100% of the costs yourself—or your insurance does.